kemelzaidan/bitcoinconversions/README.md

 ## Contributing

 The bot is entirely writter in Ruby.
 To test it, you just need to clone the repository, install the dependencies with bundler and setup a Redis server.
 Personally, I use [Docker](http://www.docker.com) for running de development database.
-After that you just need to create a oauth-keys.rb file in the root directory with the oauth keys and Redis access info.
+After that you just need to create an oauth-keys.rb file in the root directory (there is a oauth-keys.rb.example you can follow) with the oauth keys and Redis access info.

 After all of it, everything will hopefully work well! :-) You can start the server with `bundle exec rackup`